codepo8/developer-advocacy-handbook/write-excellent-code-examples.md

 products.
 You might even often catch yourself looking at a technical article and scrolling directly to the first code example.

-> **Fact:** The success of platforms like StackOverflow show that it makes sense to keep explanations to the bare minimum and let the code do the talking.
+> **Fact:** The success of platforms like Stack Overflow show that it makes sense to keep explanations to the bare minimum and let the code do the talking.
 This also has an unfortunate effect that many developers don't even bother looking at the "why" of code any longer but happily stick to the "how" and copy and paste code into their own products.
-I call these people "Full StackOverflow developers".
+I call these people "Full Stack Overflow developers".

 ## Solve a problem with your example